-Experienced occupational and environmental health nurses may act as preceptors for student nurses in collaboration with schools of nursing or public health, and they may extend the service to a fellow occupational health nurse from another organization, who may be working alone and does not have access to a preceptor in his or her own company.
+Experienced occupational and environmental health nurses may act as preceptors for student nurses in collaboration with schools of nursing or public health.
+They may extend the service to a fellow occupational health nurse from another organization who may be working alone and do not have access to preceptors in their own organization.

 Because of the range of occupational health nursing careers, other certifications may be beneficial to an occupational health nurse’s career, e.g., case management, safety and health promotion.
 Certificate verification of accomplished training and experience may be needed in order to perform certain technical functions, such as audiometry, spirometry, drug testing or DOT medical examinations.
 A list of some of the most relevant certifying bodies and the types of certifications awarded are included below.